CHITRALA294/Hospital-Management-System/README.md

-# Hospital-Management-System
+# Hospital-Management-Html
-A Hospital Management System is software that streamlines hospital operations like patient registration, appointment scheduling, billing, and medical records.
-It helps improve patient care, reduce paperwork, and manage hospital resources efficiently.
-Modern HMS is often cloud-based, ensuring secure access and real-time data management.
+A decent Hospital Management System which is created using Html, css and Bootstrap.

+You can check it out from here - https://nirravv.github.io/Hospital-Management-Html/